epfl-lara/leon/Tasks.md

-- [ ] fix instumentation of match in dispatch function
-- [ ] fix problems in nonlinearity
+- [ ] Support @traceInduct for proving timebounds.
+For this we need to handle templates in body.
 - [ ] allow compisitional verification
 - [ ] support @finite annotation
-- [ ] check that lambdas do not escape for soundness of analyzing data structures
 - [ ] Support type instances in closure conversion
 - [ ] benchmarks ? iterative DP, lazy pairing heaps, implicit queues, amortized bounds, cyk ?
 - [ ] collect results for timing and allocations